 “We did another circumnavigation on that for the first go.
 People bought in for five years, and they would come for different segments of the journey as we went around the world for five years.
 And, although it was all based around kite surfing, we surfed and dove and it was an active boat.”

 The plan was to sell the boat following the initial five years, where the investors would get their money back and everybody goes home.
 But in 2011, the global economy was still rebooting from the 2008 crash.
 They couldn’t sell the boat.
-So they doubled down on the concept, putting more money into the project, attracting sponsors and renaming the enterprise to Corona Quest.
+So they doubled down on the concept, putting more money into the project, attracting sponsors and renaming the enterprise to Cabrinha Quest.

 This time, Gavin took a back seat.
 His first mate took over as captain, while Gavin ran the business behind the scenes.